 This website is our mother ship, our warehouse of useful information for the general public.
 It is designed to help someone who may be struggling or worried about their loved one at the onset and earliest stage of Anorexia Nervosa (AN).
 Hopefully, they will not waste valuable time making sense of hodge podge information out there and trying to connect them to what they are experiencing at home.
 Because with Anorexia Nervosa, time (how early one realizes and how fast one acts to step 1 of recovery, that is weight restoration) is one of the most important factors that contributes towards full, unharmed recovery.
-The information presented here is a culmination of scientific research papers, people testimonies and our own experiences.
-They highlight the insightful perspective of identifying and helping anorexics that had helped us in helping our daughter to full recovery.
+The information presented here is a culmination of scientific research papers and people testimonies.
+They highlight successful recovery stories and the insightful perspective of identifying and helping anorexics that had helped the Founder in helping her daughter to full recovery.

 To reach out to the general public who may not be familiar with the medical term Eating Disorders, this website uses the commonly known word Anorexics to describe the person suffering from Anorexia Nervosa 'AN' (also used synonymously with Anorexia), which is considered one type of Eating Disorders in the current medical term.

 Explains the danger of ongoing false narration

 Provides scientific evidence for anorexia as a biological illness with genetic predisposition